-The Board of Directors has the following committees: Audit and Finance, Compensation, and Corporate Governance and Nominating.
-All committees have written, Board-approved charters detailing their responsibilities and the extent to which they have been delegated powers of the Board of Directors.
+The Board has the following committees: Audit and Finance; Compensation and Human Capital; and Corporate Governance and Nominating.
+All three committees have written, Board-approved charters detailing their responsibilities and the extent to which they have been delegated powers of the Board.
 Only independent directors serve on these committees.
-Chairpersons and members of these three committees are rotated periodically, as appropriate.
+Chairs and members of these three committees are rotated periodically, as appropriate.

-The Audit and Finance Committee meets at least five times each year, the Compensation Committee meets at least four times each year, and the Corporate Governance and Nominating Committee meets at least three times each year.
+The Audit and Finance Committee meets at least five times each year, the Compensation and Human Capital Committee meets at least four times each year, and the Corporate Governance and Nominating Committee meets at least three times each year.
 Additional committee meetings are called as required.